mikezano/zano-press/README.md

 home: true
 pageClass: z-home
 heroText: A better way to CSS
-tagline: Getting answers to your CSS questions with a light touch of humor along the way
+tagline: Getting answers to your CSS questions with a touch of humor along the way
 actionText: Latest post →
 actionLink: /posts/
 features: